enzorossetto/users-array-nodejs/README.md

 ## License

-This prokect is under MIT license.
+This project is under MIT license.
 For check the file [LICENSE](https://github.com/enzorossetto/users-array-nodejs/blob/master/LICENSE) for more information.